edicsonm/Building-a-real-time-data-platform-on-AWS/Module-3_Contact_Centre_Logs/instructions.md

 All labs will be performed in the AWS <span style="color:red">**Sydney (ap-southeast-2)**</span> region.

 ### 1. Create an Amazon Connect Instance
-To begin, we need to provision an Amazon connect instance.
+To begin, we need to provision an Amazon Connect instance.
 Once provisioned, you can edit the settings for it, which include telephony, data storage, data streaming, application integration, and contact flows.

 #### High-Level Instructions
 Use the console or AWS CLI to provision Amazon Connect.